okcompute/vim-nose/README.md

 vim-nose
 ========

-Plugin wrapping nosetests command to be executed inside Vim.
-This plugin expose simples commands to run your python tests inside Vim.
+Plugin wrapping nosetests command to be execute python tests inside Vim.
 All for the name of productivity!

 Requirements
 ============

-This plugin leverage the work done by Tim Pope (a.k.a tpope).
-It rely on his `dispatch plugin <https://github.com/tpope/vim-dispatchi>_`
+- This plugin leverage the work done by Tim Pope (a.k.a tpope).
+It rely on his [dispatch plugin](<https://github.com/tpope/vim-dispatch>)
+- [nose package](https://nose.readthedocs.org/en/latest/) installed in your python (virtual) environment.

 Features
 ========

-- Mappable commands to run tests (run current test, run current test case, ...)
+- Expose commands to run python tests inside Vim (run current test, run current test case, ...)
 - Run tests asynchronously (thank you vim-dispatch!).
 - Output tests results in quickfix window for easy navigation.
 - `VirtualEnv` configuration and/or auto detection.